interpretml/interpret-text/README.md

 <a  name="contrib"></a>

 # Contributing
-This project welcomes contributions and suggestions.
+We welcome contributions and suggestions!
 Most contributions require you to agree to the Github Developer Certificate of Origin, DCO.
 For details, please visit  [https://probot.github.io/apps/dco/](https://probot.github.io/apps/dco/).

 The Developer Certificate of Origin (DCO) is a lightweight way for contributors to certify that they wrote or otherwise have the right to submit the code they are contributing to the project.
 Here is the full text of the DCO, reformatted for readability:
 ```